 We strongly recommend you to use the product with centrally managed user accounts.
 It is certainly not advisable to manage accounts via the ways mentioned above.

-We think that the before mentioned scenarios are uncommon for organizations using the Camunda BPM Runtime.
+We think that the before mentioned scenarios are uncommon for organizations using the Camunda Platform Runtime.
 However, we want to inform you about the options to prevent unrecommended usage, which makes the product vulnerable to attacks.

 Throttle login attempts